 There was nothing for it; I had to tell her, everything, everything right from the beginning.
 Claire sat back down on the edge of my bed and listened while I made my confession.
 She was mostly quiet and patient, though at times she stood up and paced the floor, listening, but deep in her own thoughts as well.
 When I was done she was clearly angry and disappointed to hear all that I had told her.

 But then she surprisingly took my hands and helped me from my bed.
 She warmly embraced me and kissed my cheeks, "I will help you Vivienne.
 I do not want to, but…but what else can I do.
 I need some time to think…I have much to think about.
 All our plans…" she sighed.
-"I will send someone to care for this," she motioned to the wine and hurried from the room.
+"I will send someone to take care of this for you," she motioned to the wine and hurried from the room.

 I put my hands over my belly and smiled with delight.
 Next to Gabriel nothing had ever made me happier.
 The thought of having a baby, his baby, our baby…I hoped it would be a girl and we would give her a life completely different from the one I had lived.
 I would care for her the way my mother had never cared for me.
 She would never know what it was like to have brother's like Jean and Philippe and her father would always be there to love and comfort her.
 We would be so happy together!
-Just the three of us; for a little while anyway.
+Just the three of us and then we will give you a brother or sister.

 A servant came in and interrupted my reverie.
 She quickly cleaned up the mess I had made and opened a window to let some air in.
 As she was leaving Gavin came to the doorway, "Is Claire here?"